adamluzsi/asynchronous/README.md

 Well it is achived...

 for short:

 Concurrency is when two tasks can start, run, and complete in overlapping time periods.
 It doesn't necessarily mean they'll ever both be running at the same instant.
 Eg. multitasking on a single-core machine.

 Parallelism is when tasks literally run at the same time.
 Eg. on a multicore processor.

+# Quoting Sun's Multithreaded Programming Guide:

+Parallelism:
+- A condition that arises when at least two threads are executing simultaneously.

+Concurrency:
+- A condition that exists when at least two threads are making progress.
+- A more generalized form of parallelism that can include time-slicing as a form of virtual parallelism

 # OS managed thread